nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

   https://github.com/${GITHUB_USERNAME}/blueprints.git
 ```

+For more details on configuring authenticated repositories see [Authenticating to Remote Git Repositories](git-authentication-config.md).

-All command line flags supported:
+The command line flags supported by `porchctl repo register` are:

 * `--directory` - Directory within the repository where to look for packages.
 * `--branch` - Branch in the repository where finalized packages are committed (defaults to `main`).